Healthy Homes Assessment Harbour View

 Harbour View Moisture Ingress & Drainage

-Keeping your rental property safe from moisture isn’t just about the inside of the building It’s about having to make sure there is somewhere for surface, rain and underground water to flow and also stop it from getting inside.
-When it is about damp and water, it is often what you don’t see that can cause a lot of trouble, causing the property to suffer and harming your tenant’s well-being.
+Making sure your rental property is protected from moisture isn’t just about what’s inside the building It’s about having to ensure there is somewhere for rain, surface and ground water to go, and to prevent it from getting inside.
+When it concerns damp and moisture it is frequently those concerns that you aren’t aware of that can cause a lot of trouble and cause damage to your investment as well as harming the tenant’s health.

-Rental properties must have effective drainage to eliminate storm water, surface water, and ground water, including the proper outfall or runoff.
-Making sure that water has a place to go, and also that it doesn’t get sucked into buildings is a vital aspect of making sure your property is dry.
+Properties that are rented must have efficient drainage to get rid of storm water, surface water, and ground water, including an appropriate outfall or runoff.
+Making sure that the water is able to go and that it can’t linger underneath the buildings is an essential part of keeping your property dry.

-In addition to a drainage system to avoid the ingress of moisture, if your rental is enclosed between the floor and the ground, a ground moisture barrier must be put in place when it is reasonably practicable to do so.
+In addition to the drainage system that will prevent water ingress, if the rental has an enclosed gap between your floor and ground, a ground moisture barrier must be installed if it is reasonably practicable to install it.

-The ground-moisture barrier typically a sheet of polythene that is placed over the ground to stop any moisture from the ground from rising into the structure.
-It also assists in preventing water damage to the floor insulation.
+The ground-moisture barrier typically an insulating sheet of polythene laid over the ground to prevent any moisture present in the ground from rising into the property.
+It also assists in preventing any damage to your underfloor insulation.

 moisture ingress and drainage inspection